 Listen to Melonie Bayle-Smith

-n this episode, architect Melonie Bayl-Smith of BIJL Architecture take us behind the scenes and deconstructs the Doorzien House project.
+Architect Melonie Bayl-Smith of BIJL Architecture takes us behind the scenes and deconstructs the Zuster House project.

 You’d think the renovation of a federation-style semi would be straightforward.